evmcnb/quartz/content/Full/myocardial infarction.md

 ## Complications/red Flags

+Severe chest pain a few hours post-PCI suggests that procedure has failed and that the myocardial ischaemia is ongoing -> ?
+CABG or back to cath-lab

 >[!warning] Dressler’s Syndrome
 > - 2-3 weeks after an MI
 > - Localised immune reponse that causes a pericarditits